Here you will find information about our club, meetings, weekly net and how to join via Ham Club Online...

 AB7PA's Amateur Radio Emergency Communications Channel on YouTube.
 Steve has multiple presentations available to watch.

 Download and Check out the AMO Club Flyer.
-Lots of input from the Officers and Board Members went into writing this document.
-Revised December 6th, 2020
+Last revised December 6th, 2020

 Download Arizona Mesh Organization Flyer